Tookmund/tookmund.github.io/_drafts/important-trailing-slash.md

 That is to say, a command that looks like this:
 ```
-rsync -av /a/b /a
+rsync -av /dir/other /dir
 ```
-does nothing, as `b` already exists in `a`, while the following command:
+does nothing, as `other` already exists in `dir`, while the following command:
 ```
-rsync -av /a/b/ /a
+rsync -av /dir/other/ /dir
 ```
-copies the CONTENTS of directory `b` to directory `a`
+copies the CONTENTS of directory `other` to directory `dir`

 ## Dockerfile COPY
 The Dockerfile `COPY` command also cares about the presence of the trailing slash,